 Frequently Asked Questions

 It depends!
 Most rice krispie squares are actually not gluten-free if they use Kellogg's Rice Krispies cereal.
-See the question below for more on that.

 In Canada, they are not gluten-free.
 I recommend Nature's Path Organic or Farm Boy for gluten-free alternatives.
 Always be sure to read the packaging, as this may differ depending on your country.